Agglomerative Clustering Example in Python

 labels = aggloclust.labels_

-Finally, we'll visualize the clustered points by separating them with different colors.
+Finally, we can visualize the clustered points by separating them with different colors.

 plt.show()